 In July 2016, we signed a three-year extension through March 2020 of our license agreement with the National Football League.
-This agreement includes men's and women's outerwear, Starter men's and women's outerwear, men's and women's lifestyle apparel, Hands High men's and women's lifestyle apparel and Touch by Alyssa Milano women's lifestyle apparel.
+This agreement includes men's and women's outerwear, Starter men's and women's nen's and women's lifestyle apparel, Hands High men's and women's lifestyle apparel and Touch by Alyssa Milano women's lifestyle apparel.

 In February 2016, we expanded our relationship with Tommy Hilfiger through a new license agreement for Tommy Hilfiger womenswear in the United States and Canada.
 This license for women's sportswear, dresses, suit separates, performance and denim is in addition to our existing Tommy Hilfiger licenses for men's and women's outerwear and luggage.
 The new Tommy Hilfiger agreement has an initial term of five years and a renewal term of four years.
 Macy's will continue to be the principal retailer of Tommy Hilfiger in the United States and women's sportswear will continue to be a Macy's exclusive offering.
 We believe Tommy Hilfiger is a classic American lifestyle brand.
 We intend to leverage our market expertise to help build sales of Tommy Hilfiger women's apparel.
+We increased the distribution of our Tommy Hilfiger product in the first half of fiscal 2018 and expect to continue to expand sales of this product in the second half of fiscal 2018.